How can colon hydrotherapy nourish your soul?

 What to expect from a colon hydrotherapy session

-A typical session of colon hydrotherapy will last between 45 to 60 minutes.
+A typical session of colon hydrotherapy will last between 45 and 60 minutes.
 Your colon hydrotherapist will provide you with the necessary instructions to follow during each step of your treatment.

-You will likely lie on your back on a table, and the colon hydrotherapist will use a special device to fill the colon with purified, warm water.
-This will cause the lining of the colon to expel waste through a tube into a machine.
-The therapist may massage your abdomen to help loosen the muscles.
+You will likely lie on your side or back, on the table and the colon hydrotherapist will use a special device to fill the colon with purified, warm water.
+This will cause the lining of the colon to expel waste through a tube.
+The therapist will massage your abdomen to help loosen the muscles.
 This will be repeated multiple times.

 Preparation for your colon hydrotherapy session is recommended.
-You should refrain from eating at least two hours before your treatment and drink plenty of water to prevent dehydration.
+You should refrain from eating at least two hours before your treatment and drink plenty of water at least four hours before the session, so you are well hydrated before you start your treatment..
 Your colon hydrotherapist may also provide you with dietary suggestions to follow after your treatment.

 Keep in mind that it is always advisable to consult a qualified health professional before commencing any wellness journey.
 If you have an injury or an underlying health issue, speak to your colonic hydrotherapist.
 This therapy is contraindicated for anyone with inflammatory conditions (such as diverticulitis, ulcerative colitis or haemorrhoids), chronic illness or those who may be immunocompromised.